jmcmullen/rave-reviewz-gatsby/src/pages/features/-feature-spektrum-pres-einmusik.md

 description: A look at the prolific producer and founder of Einmusika Recordings.
 featuredImage: /img/einmusik_spektrum.jpg
 ---
-[Sydney](https://ravereviewz.net/feature-events) is in for a rare musical treat this weekend as acclaimed German producer Einmusik aka Samuel Kindermann, opens his Australian tour at the Burdekin hotel on April 20th.
+Sydney is in for a rare musical treat this weekend as acclaimed German producer Einmusik aka Samuel Kindermann, opens his Australian tour at the Burdekin hotel [on April 20th](https://www.facebook.com/events/579528925843658/) hosted by Spektrum events.
 <br>

 Respected equally for his live performances - incorporating elements from drum machines and analog synthesizers, and his craftsmanship in the studio, you can be sure of a masterclass as the Berlin-based artist effortlessly translates his productions to the club setting.